nealwillis/nealwillis/README.md

 <h3> 🤝 &nbsp;About Me </h3>

+Hi, I'm Neal.
+I'm a Data Scientist who is passionate about creating valuable solutions working with data.

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Computer Science at Fort Valley State University.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.